SUPPLIER APPROVAL Administration

-If a document has been emailed to you directly by a supplier there has been an opportunity for a 3rd party to change key information.
+If a document has been sent to you directly by a supplier there has been an opportunity for a 3rd party to change key information.
 Examples of this include improving grades, adding categories and extending expiry dates.

 If you acquire audit documents from the Directory you can consider them to be verified as authentic, complete and validated against the auditor’s auditing qualifications.